-2-B Other Persons Representation 1: Councillor Emily Payne Address and/or Residents Association: Westminster City Council 5 The Strand London Received: 23 rd July 2018 A number of residents and Residents Associations have raised significant concerns about licensing for 84 Westbourne Grove, from whom you will have received letters.
-I support the views of these residents that the restaurant should be restricted to normal core hours and that deliveries should be restricted from 8.00 and 20.00 on weekdays and 10.00 to 16.00 on bank holidays.
-Residents also seek to restrict refuse and recycling collections from between 8.00 and 23.00 hrs.
-I would be curious to know what recycling and green covenants we add to the licenses?
-Similarly residents are concerned about the impact of Deliveroo from the restaurant and wish to ensure that that appropriate restrictions are in place, I'd appreciate further information on how we are licensing this. deliveries (particularl ancillary to eating and that there are no alcohol iteration iteration iteration iteration in the recipient).
-Representation 2: Cllr Maggie Carman sidents Association: Westminster City Council 5 The Strand London Received: 18 th July 2018 As Bayswater ward councillor I support BRA's and SEBRA's opposition to this application in its present form.
-I am particularly opposed to a takeaway service involving companies such as Deliveroo as there have been many complaints about the nuisance caused by these drivers in the locality Representation 3: Hereford Mansions Residents Association Received: Received: 23 rd July 2018 As an association of 17 members of Hereford Mansions, located near Westbourne Grove and the address of the applicant, we are members of SEBRA and Bayswater Residents' Association, as well as Hereford Road Association, and we add our objection to this application as presented.
-We live in a Stress Area with many bars and restaurants and, while we have no in principle objection to granting of a new license to these premises, as it was earlier a local restaurant, it was conditional on alcohol sold ancillary to taking a full table meal, seated with waited service, and critically, within WCC 'Core Hours' with customers off the premises at end of 'Core Hours' (and could be less as maybe control of hours on plant servicing premises by planning conditions) We add our endorsement to the other objections and requests laid out below by SEBRA and BRA, including that we are against 'off sales' being allowed, particularly by 'take away' delivery services (such as Delveroo) as these are very noisy etc for local residents especially when scooters/ motorcycles arrive, wait and leave premises.
+2-B Other Per sons Representation 1: Councillor Emily Pay ne sidents Association: Westminster City Council 5 The Strand London Received: 23 rd July 2018 iations have raised significant concerns about om you will have received letters. hours and that delive 16.00 on bank holida between 8.00 and 23 we add to the license the restaurant and w further information of Residents are keen t eries should be restricte bys.
+Residents also see 8.00 hrs.
+I would be cur es?
+Similarly residents ish to ensure that that a n how we are licensing o ensure that alcohol is he restaurant should be restricted to normal core d from 8.00 and 20.00 on weekdays and 10.00 to ek to restrict refuse and recycling collections from rious to know what recycling and green covenants are concerned about the impact of Deliveroo from appropriate restrictions are in place, I'd appreciate this.
+Representation 2: Cllr Maggie Carman sidents Association: Westminster City Council 5 The Strand London Received: 18 th July 2018 present form.
+I am pa articularly opposed to a A's and SEBRA's opposition to this application in its takeaway service involving companies such as ints about the nuisance caused by these drivers in Representation 3: Hereford Mansions F Residents Association Received: 23 rd July 2018 the address of the ap Association, as well a as presented.
+We live in a Stress A objection to granting was conditional on a and critically, within V oplicant, we are member as Hereford Road Asso rea with many bars and of a new license to the licohol sold ancillary to t WCC 'Core Hours' with rd Mansions, located near Westbourne Grove and ers of SEBRA and Bayswater Residents' ciation, and we add our objection to this applicatio d restaurants and, while we have no in principle se premises, as it was earlier a local restaurant, it aking a full table meal, seated with waited service, customers off the premises at end of 'Core Hours' s on plant servicing premises by planning We add our endorse BRA, including that v services (such as De ve are against 'off sales tions and requests laid out below by SEBRA and by being allowed, particularly by 'take away' delivery ry noisy etc for local residents especially when premises.